Sahiiil1406/deploy-dbify/README.md

 ✅ **Your data, your rules** – Dbify never replicates or moves your data.
 Zero vendor lock-in.
 Full control.

+The next step is to expand beyond traditional databases to support object stores like S3 and decentralized storage solutions like IPFS, making Dbify a truly universal data access layer.
 ---

 ## 🚀 Features